kevincontri/cs50x-solutions-kevin/week3/README.md

 ## Week 3 – Algorithms

-This week I learned on fundamental algorithms used to search and sort data efficiently.
+This week I learned about fundamental algorithms used to search and sort data efficiently.
-I learned how to analyze algorithmic performance using Big O notation and how different approaches impact runtime with scalability.
+I learned how to analyze algorithmic performance using Big O notation and how different approaches impact runtime and scalability.

 *Graphic displaying the Big O notation on how quickly the resource requirements of an algorithm grow relative to the size of the input provided:*
 <img width="50%" alt="image" src="https://github.com/user-attachments/assets/395ddeb2-4278-49b2-823f-3def8747189b" />

 - **plurality.c**: Implements a plurality voting system by counting votes and determining the candidate with the highest total.
-- **runoff.c**: Simulates a runoff election by redistributing votes based on voter preferences until a there's a winner.
+- **runoff.c**: Simulates a runoff election by redistributing votes based on voter preferences until there's a winner.